 Law of conservation of charge

-One of the very important property of electric charge is that it is conservative.
-There is a law of conservation of charge which states that the charges can neither be created nor be destroyed.
+One of the very important properties of electric charge is that it is conservative.
+There is a law of conservation of charge which states that electric charges can neither be created nor be destroyed.
 It only can be transferred from one body to another body.
 The algebraic sum of total positive charge and total negative charge in an isolated body is constant.